npikall/cookiecutter-typst-package/{{cookiecutter.project}}/README.md

 > - [just] to run the `Justfile Recipes` themselfs
 > - [tytanic] to setup and run tests on your code
 > - [pre-commit] to run the pre-commit hooks (auto formatting your code and other useful things)
+> - [typst-package-check] to run some checks before publishing to the typst universe

 - [ ] Fill out `README.md`
   - Check section contents and/or delete sections that don't apply